 Would you like to invade a territory and exploit its diamonds, its gold, or its milk and honey?
 Wheel in the missionaries to soften up the population, and the army to righteously destroy those who fail to convert.
 Need slaves?
 Yes we can source those ethically from unbelievers, just as Moulay Ismail sourced a million Christians to build his palace at Meknes and as Europe and its New World scions sourced countless natives from Africa, crushing their religious diversity in the name of their “jealous God” (and of course for the eternal benefit of countless billions of previously heathen souls)

 At this point, I will interrupt my rant of post-colonial holier-than-thou-ism to make a personal admission.
 I wonder with emotions close to worship, the vast depth and breadth of art, architecture, and music created in the name of religion.
-One mediaeval church spire in my evaluation represents more cultural achievement than most modern societies deliver in a generation.
+One mediaeval church spire in represents more cultural achievement than most modern societies deliver in a generation.

 So if religion were to evaporate on the altar of atheist writers and vloggers, what would fill the void?